rmcgranaghan/awesome-multihazard/README.md

 ## Impact Examples and Stories
 - _[Probabilistic cascading multi-hazard risk assessment methodology using graph theory, a New Zealand trial](https://www.sciencedirect.com/science/article/abs/pii/S221242092031520X)_ by Alexandre Dunant, Mark Bebbington, Tim Davies (2021).
 Research study that applies a graphical methodology for probabilistic cascading multi-hazard risk assessment in the Franz Josef area (New Zealand).
 Reveals that `single hazard' approaches will likely underestimate the risk from natural hazards and concludes that the Franz Josef township is under serious threat from natural hazards.
 Behind a paywall from the International Journal of Disaster Risk Reduction.
+- [National Geographic Case Study: California Blackouts](https://education.nationalgeographic.org/resource/case-study-california-blackouts/).
+A case study in how the U.S. state of California mitigated an energy crisis caused by a series of blackouts and developed an action plan to ensure the security of its energy future.
 -

 ## Miscellaneous